atuttle/blog/blog/2021/about-me.md

 I make a weekly podcast with 3 of my closest tech friends, called [Working Code][wc].
 We aim to be a language-agnostic, web-developer-centric, celebration of the everyday triumphs and failures of working as a coder.
 We want to make your coding career more enjoyable.

-I am most active on [my Twitter account][twitter].
+I am most active [on Twitter][twitter].
 This is mostly tech stuff, too.

 When I've got some free time, the thing I most want to do is usually to go skydiving.
 I have over 500 jumps and I am an instructor and an FAA certificated parachute rigger.
-I post skydiving videos [on my TikTok account][tiktok].
+I post skydiving videos [on TikTok][tiktok].

 Unfortunately, skydiving is a fair-weather sport and the weather isn't always fair.
 When I can't jump out of airplanes, I can often be found in my basement workshop making furniture out of wood.
-I document those exploits, to some extent, on [my Instagram account][insta].
+I document those exploits, to some extent, [on Instagram][insta].

-I love to read, and I share my book list on [GoodReads][goodreads].
+I love to read, and I share my book list [on GoodReads][goodreads].
 Science fiction is my genre, and Space Operas are my jam.
 My current favorite book is [Project Hail Mary][phm] by Andy Weir.
 I've talked no less than 5 people into reading it and they all reported back that it was so good that they couldn't put it down.

 I don't drink much alcohol, but when I do I love trying new beers &ndash; especially IPA's.
 I track those [on untappd][untappd].